Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Model and main results

-where $\Lambda\Subset V$ is a connected set and $Z''_{\Lambda}\in (0,\infty)$ a suitable normalizing constant.
-Here $k_{\Lambda}$ denotes the unique nearest neighbour vertex of $k \in \boundary{\Lambda}$ that lies inside of $\Lambda$.
 Conversely, every tree-indexed Markov chain $\mu \in \mathcal{G}(\gamma)$ has the above representation through a boundary law $(l_{ij})_{ij \in \textedge{E}}$ which is uniquely defined up to a positive factor. \end{theorem} In \cite{kissel_hard-core_2019} the authors find solutions of the above recursion problem \eqref{eq:boundary_law_representation} for the soft-core model depending on the values of $\beta$ and $\lambda$.
-One of the results is that there always exists a solution with the property $l_{ij}(1) = l_{ij}(-1)$ which via Theorem \ref{thm:bl_gibbs_measure} defines a tree-index Markov chain and Gibbs measure $\mu^\#$ which we call intermediate measure.
+One of the results is that there always exists a solution with the property $l_{ij}(1) = l_{ij}(-1)$ which via Theorem \ref{thm:bl_gibbs_measure} defines a tree-indexed Markov chain and Gibbs measure $\mu^\#$ which we call intermediate measure.
 It is the only Gibbs measure if $\beta$ is small enough.